Norberto11/Getting-and-Cleaning-Data-Week4-Assignment/CodeBook.md

 VARIABLES CONTENTS
 ---------------------------------------------------------------------------------------------------------------------------
-subject_id (numbers from 1 to 30, representing 30 individuals that took part of the test/training)
+- subject_id (numbers from 1 to 30, representing 30 individuals that took part of the test/training)
-activity_id (numbers from 1 to 6, representing the different types of activities performed) activity_labels (text strings to describe each type of activity, these are linked to the activity_id)
+- activity_id (numbers from 1 to 6, representing the different types of activities performed)
+- activity_labels (text strings to describe each type of activity, these are linked to the activity_id)

+Activity Labels:
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS